dcmartin/motion-ai/README.md

 # `horizon.dcmartin.com`

-# Introduction
-This repository contains YAML files for the configuration of the [`horizon.dcmartin.com`](http://horizon.dcmartin.com:8123) site.
+This repository contains YAML files for the configuration of the [Home Assistant](http://home-assistant.io)  site at [`horizon.dcmartin.com`](http://horizon.dcmartin.com:3092) site; **unfortunately this site requires authentication**.
+Example below.

-This  [Home Assistant](http://home-assistant.io)  site is a demonstration and proof-of-concept for a variety of [Open Horizon](http://github.com/open-horizon) _edge_ microservices.
+This   site is a demonstration and proof-of-concept for a variety of [Open Horizon](http://github.com/open-horizon) _edge_ microservices.
 The Open Horizon microservices are run as Docker containers on a distributed network across a wide range of computing devices; from [Power9](http://openpowerfoundation.org/) servers to RaspberryPi [Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) micro-computers.

 ## What is the "edge"
 The edge of the network is where connectivity is lost and privacy is challenged; extending the services developed for the cloud to these scenarios requires additional considerations for microservices development, notably graceful degradation when services are lost, as well as automated recovery and restart when appropriate.